 You are eligible for two types of warranties when you hire a professional to paint your room.
 The first is the manufacturer’s warranty on the paint, and the second is the contractor’s painting warranty, which guarantees the quality of the painting project.

 1. Manufacturers’ warranty

 The paint used on your home comes with a warranty.
-However, the terms of a paint warranty do not include financial compensation for costs associated with hiring a professional to remove or correct defects in the finish caused by faulty paint.
-Paint warranty merely compensates you with free paint materials if you can connect paint failure to production errors or improper factory or warehouse storage conditions.
+However, a paint warranty does not include financial compensation for costs associated with hiring a professional to remove or correct defects in the finish caused by faulty paint.
+A paint warranty merely compensates you with free paint materials if you can connect paint failure to production errors or improper factory or warehouse storage conditions.

 2. Contractors warranty

 Most painting contractors offer their customers a two-year paint warranty as a standard industry practice.
 This warranty protects customers against paint problems such as peeling, flaking, and blistering caused by the contractor’s use of inferior paint materials and shoddy craftsmanship.
 However, the contractors’ warranty does not cover paint damage from weather, heat, fire, or other external factors.